What is Medicaid Pending and Why it Matters

 “Medicaid pending” is the term used for when a person has applied for Medicaid, but has not yet been approved or denied benefits.
 This period of time can prove to be difficult and stressful.
 This is because in most cases, seniors require long-term care during this interim period, but they cannot afford to pay for their cost of care.

-For the most part, it is nursing home care that one is seeking during a pending Medicaid application.
+For the most part, it is nursing home care that one requires during a pending Medicaid application.
 Therefore, for the purposes of this article, the main focus will be on “Medicaid pending” nursing home care.

 Who Pays the Nursing Home While Medicaid Pending

-During the period that a Medicaid application is pending, nursing home residences do not receive any payments from the state for a “Medicaid pending” resident.
+While a Medicaid application is pending, nursing home residences do not receive any payments from the state for a “Medicaid pending” resident.
 However, residents in this status are expected to pay the majority of their income to the nursing home.
-This may be referred to as a share of cost or patient responsibility, which the resident will also have to continue to pay once approved for Medicaid-funded nursing home care.
+This may be called a share of cost or patient responsibility, which the resident will have to continue to pay once approved for Medicaid-funded nursing home care.
 Residents are able to keep a small portion of their income for a personal needs allowance, which varies based on the state in which one resides.
-For example, as of 2019, California allows $35 / month, Texas permits $60 / month, and Florida allows $130 / month as a personal needs allowance.
-In addition, seniors may also deduct the cost of any health insurance premiums, such as Medicare, from their income.
+For example, as of 2021, personal needs allowances are as follows: California ($35 / month), Texas ($60 / month), and Florida ($130 / month).
+Seniors may also deduct the cost of any health insurance premiums, such as Medicare, from their income.

 If the “Medicaid pending” applicant is married and his / her spouse is not also applying for Medicaid, the applicant can transfer part (or in some cases, all) of his / her income to the non-applicant spouse.
 This spousal allowance is called a monthly maintenance needs allowance and is intended to prevent the non-applicant spouse, commonly called a community spouse, from having too little income from which to support himself / herself.
-As of 2019, in most states, the applicant spouse can transfer up to $3,160.50 / month to the non-applicant spouse.
+In 2021, in most states, the applicant spouse can transfer up to $3,259.50 / month to the non-applicant spouse.

 Some nursing homes may ask the resident’s family to pay for the full cost of care while the elder’s Medicaid application is pending.
 It is highly advised that the family does not make this financial commitment.
-(With the exception of the resident paying a portion of their income to the nursing home as mentioned above).
-Unfortunately, if the family does cover the cost of care in the interim, they very likely will not receive their money back once the application has been approved.
+Unfortunately, if the family does cover the cost of care in the interim, they very likely will not be repaid once the application has been approved.

-Once a senior’s Medicaid application has been approved, Medicaid will reimburse the nursing home for the period of time that a resident was in “Medicaid pending” status.
-Please make note that if an applicant is denied Medicaid approval, the nursing home will attempt to collect past due bills from the resident and / or family members of the resident.
+Upon approval of a senior’s Medicaid application, Medicaid will reimburse the nursing home for the period of time that a resident was in “Medicaid pending” status.
+If an applicant is denied Medicaid approval, the nursing home will attempt to collect past due bills from the resident and / or family members of the resident.

 Find Medicaid Pending Nursing Homes

-To be clear, not all nursing home residences will accept persons who are in “Medicaid pending” status.
+Not all nursing home residences will accept persons who are in “Medicaid pending” status.
 In fact, it can be a challenge to find facilities that will accept persons who have not yet been accepted into their state’s Medicaid program.
-This is because the nursing home is taking a risk, as they cannot know for certain that the applicant will be approved.
+This is because the nursing home is taking a risk, as they cannot be certain that the applicant will be approved.
 If the applicant is not approved for nursing home Medicaid, Medicaid will not reimburse the facility, and in most cases, the nursing home will simply not be paid.

 The best approach to finding Medicaid pending nursing homes is to make a list of Medicaid nursing homes in the area, contact each one, and ask directly if they will accept Medicaid pending residents.